Mowag: 21st century

-Since January 2004, Mowag has been a company within the General Dynamics European Land Systems group.
+In 1999 Mowag was acquired by General Motors of Canada and since January 2004, Mowag has been a company within the General Dynamics European Land Systems group.

 In 2012, it employed 900 highly skilled personnel at the facility and announced to cut 270 jobs.
 After the Russian invasion of Ukraine, Mowag was already in contact with Germany regarding orders in May 2022, and in the summer of 2023 advertising job openings in administration, engineering and production.
 In print ads it used the motto: "swiss made- Kompetenz für Schutz und Sicherheit".

 At present it employs around 750 highly skilled personnel at the facility in Kreuzlingen, Switzerland.

 Mowag continues to operate as a Swiss company, and is organised and incorporated under Swiss law.
 General Dynamics European Land Systems is part of General Dynamics Corporation (GD).

 Since 1 April 2010, the company is known as General Dynamics European Land Systems – Mowag GmbH.

 Current products

 Mowag Piranha

 Piranhas are available in 4×4, 6×6, 8×8, and 10×10 wheel versions.
 There are several variants within these versions, giving different degrees of armour protection and several kinds of turret, for use in a variety of roles.
 Piranha derivatives have been assigned roles as troop transports, command vehicles, fire support vehicles, tank trainers, and police vehicles.